scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 =======

-The data from this experiment are a time series of measurements of a projectile's velocity as it accelerates down a gun barrel driven by the expanding products-of-detonation of HE.
+The data from this experiment are a time series of measurements of a projectile's velocity as it accelerates along a gun barrel driven by the expanding products-of-detonation of HE.